OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Payments.md

 | Initiation |1..1 |OBWriteDomesticResponse3/Data/Initiation |The Initiation payload is sent by the initiating party to the ASPSP.
 It is used to request movement of funds from the debtor account to a creditor for a single domestic payment. |OBDomestic2 | | |
 | MultiAuthorisation |0..1 |OBWriteDomesticResponse3/Data/MultiAuthorisation |The multiple authorisation flow response from the ASPSP. |OBMultiAuthorisation1 | | |

-## Domestic Payment Order - Payment Details -&nbsp;Response
+## Domestic Payment Order - Payment Details - Response

 The&nbsp;OBWritePaymentDetailsResponse1&nbsp;object will be used for a response to a call to: